jimbobbennett/mutt-matcher-iot/README.md

 1. [Set up your IoT application](set-up-iot-central.md): Your team will set up an IoT application in the cloud using IoT Central, an IoT software-as-a-service (SaaS) platform.
 You will be provided with a pre-built application template to use.

-1. [Deploy code to your IoT device](deploy-device-code.md): The code for the IoT device needs to be configured and deployed to the Raspberry Pi.
+1. [Deploy device code to your Pi](deploy-device-code.md): The code for the IoT device needs to be configured and deployed to the Raspberry Pi.
 You will then be able to test out your application.
+    > 💻 If you are using a PC or Mac instead of a Pi, your team will need to [run the device code locally](run-code-locally.md).

-> 💁 The first 3 steps can be run concurrently, with different team members working on different steps.
+> 💁 The first 3 goals can be worked on concurrently, with different team members working on different steps.
 Once these 3 are completed, the final step can be worked on by the team.

 ## Validation

 This workshop is designed to be a goal-oriented self-exploration of Azure and related technologies.
-Your team can validate by using the IoT device to take a picture of one of the provided testing images and ensuring the correct result appears in the IoT application.
+Your team can validate some of the goals using the supplied validation scripts, and instructions are provided where relevant.
+Your team can then validate the final solution by using the IoT device to take a picture of one of the provided testing images and ensuring the correct result appears in the IoT application.

 ## Where do we go from here?

-This project is designed as a potential seed for ideas future development during your hackathon.
-Other uses for similar IoT devices that use image classification include:
+This project is designed as a potential seed for ideas and future development during your hackathon.
+Other hack ideas for similar IoT devices that use image classification include:

-- Trash sorting into landfill, recycling, and compost
+- Trash sorting into landfill, recycling, and compost.

-- Identification of disease in plant leaves
+- Identification of disease in plant leaves.

-- Detecting skin cancer by classification of moles
+- Detecting skin cancer by classification of moles.

-Other improvements you could make to this device:
+Improvements you could make to this device include:

-- Adding hardware such as a button to take a photograph, instead of relying on the IoT application
+- Adding hardware such as a button to take a photograph, instead of relying on the IoT application.

-- Adding a screen or LCD display to the IoT device to show the breed
+- Adding a screen or LCD display to the IoT device to show the breed.

-- Migrating the image classifier to the edge to allow the device to run without connectivity
+- Migrating the image classifier to the edge to allow the device to run without connectivity using [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/about-iot-edge?WT.mc_id=academic-36256-jabenn).

 ### Learn more

 You can learn more about using Custom Vision to train image classifiers and object detectors using the following resources:

 - [Custom Vision documentation](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/?WT.mc_id=academic-36256-jabenn)

 - [Custom Vision modules on Microsoft Learn, a free, hands-on, self-guided learning platform](https://docs.microsoft.com/users/jimbobbennett/collections/qe2ehjny7z7zgd?WT.mc_id=academic-36256-jabenn)

 You can learn more about Azure IoT Central using the following resources:

 - [IoT Central documentation](https://docs.microsoft.com/azure/iot-central/?WT.mc_id=academic-36256-jabenn)

 - [IoT Central modules on Microsoft Learn, a free, hands-on, self-guided learning platform](https://docs.microsoft.com/users/jimbobbennett/collections/o5w5c3eyre61x7?WT.mc_id=academic-36256-jabenn)

 If you enjoy working with IoT, you can learn more using the following resource: